OctopusDeploy/SeqFlatFileImport/README.md

 3. Running in Docker:
    1. A docker image with the tag `seq-flat-file-import` is created from the Nuke build
    2. You will need to run a Seq instance in a separate container
-   3. Example of importing all log files in your current working directory: `docker run -v ${PWD}:/logs seq-flat-file-import --server=http://host.docker.internal:5341 ./logs`
+   3. Example of importing all log files in your current working directory: `docker run --rm -v ${PWD}:/logs seq-flat-file-import --server=http://host.docker.internal:5341 ./logs`

 `.\scripts\reset-seq.cmd` can be used to reset your local Seq instance, however this does not work with Seq instances in a container.